marikomakhm/ada-project/TrovatelliT.github.io/text.md

 - **Intermediaries:** intermediaries are the lawyers and service providers who helped set up offshore entities.

 ## Which countries were involved?
 The very first question we asked ourselves which countries were involved in the scandal and to which extend.
 Was it the usual suspects?
 Was it mostly rich countries?
-*To try to answer it, we simply counted the number of nodes by country.*  (Change this)

-We get the following table:
+There are many ways of trying to compute their involvement, but our first attempt was to simply count the number of nodes in the 3 datasets by country.
+This yields the following table:

 |Country Code |Name | Number of occurences |
 | --- | --- | --- |